rapidsai/cuml/BUILD.md

 - `libcuml_dev_cuda11.5.yml`: Creates a conda environment suitable to build the C++ artifacts.
 - `cuml_dev_cuda11.5.yml`: Creates a conda environment suitable to build the C++ and Python artifacts.
 - `rapids_dev_cuda11.5yml`: Creates a conda environment suitable to build any RAPIDS project, including cuML, cuDF and cuGraph.
+Note, it doesn't include those packages, so if you want to build cuML Python in it, you can build or install cuDF in it.

+One of the reasons for providing these 3 packages is due to the significantly increased number of packages and size that the bigger environment required.
+Measured for cuML 22.04, these environments take:

 If you require another 11.x version of CUDA, just edit the `cudatoolkit=11.5` line inside those files. **Note**: cuDF requires CUDA>=11.5 to be built, so take that into consideration if you are using the `rapids_dev_cuda11.5yml` to compile cuDF.